AndroVerse/GroupProject/README.md

 - [x] Creation of GitHub Organization and Group Project Repo
 - [x] Updated Course Portal group info with Group Name and App Description

+User Features
+Required Features:

+- [x] Course Input: Allow students to input a course name or code.
+- [x] Substitution Search: Instantly find and display valid substitution courses.
+- [x] View Basic Course Details: Show the substitution's course code, name, credits, and any relevant notes.
+- [x] Local Dummy Data: The app will run on a local "dummy" database (per V1 and the provided code) for initial functionality and testing.

 The following REQUIRED files are included:

 - [x] Included 📄 `brainstorming.md`, which contains: